FabioXimenes/FlutterNews/README.md

 ![Preview-Screens](https://github.com/FabioXimenes/flutter_news_temp/blob/final_improvements/screenshots.png)

+If you want to ttake a look on all screens of the app, they are [here](https://drive.google.com/drive/folders/1UCxfFbTSY_T_mFE2g1D9iFBh7_jmZrDu?usp=sharing)

 ## About this project

 Follow the latest news, see news in your favorite category, do a more specific search or even save news to read when you have time!
+The app was built using [Mobx](https://github.com/mobxjs/mobx.dart) for state management and [Flutter Modular](https://github.com/Flutterando/modular) for project structure.
+Data from the [NewsAPI](https://newsapi.org/).

 ## Observations

 - Ios is not working because I do not have a mac to make the firebase integration.
 I plan to add this feature when I have the opportunity!
+- The app shows the title and a brief description of each article, and redirects to the url of the news to see the full article.

 ## Functionalities

-- Login and Sign Up with Firebase
+- Login and Sign Up with Firebase (with email and password or with google)

 - Recover password with Firebase